tatey/conformist/README.markdown

 * Remove dependancy on IO.
 Should be able to work with anything that quacks like a collection.
 We shouldn't care how that collection got there.
 * Anonymous, inline definitions.
 No need to create an entire class.
+* Lazy.
+Should work well with large collections.
 * Quick and easy way of reading a file from disk.
 This is the most common use case.

 ## Examples